brevzin/cpp_proposals/2322_fold/fold.md

 ### Distinct name?

-Should we give this algorithm a different name (e.g. `fold_first` or `fold1`, since `reduce` is clearly not an option for us) or provide a distinct overload of `fold`?
+Should we give this algorithm a different name (e.g. `fold_first` or `fold1`, since `reduce` is clearly not an option for us) or provide it as an overload of `fold`?
 To answer that question, we have to deal with the question of ambiguity.
 For two arguments, `fold(xs, a)` can only be interpreted as a `fold` with no initial value using `a` as the binary operator.
 For four arguments, `fold(xs, a, b, c)` can only be interpreted as a `fold` with `a` as the initial value, `b` as the binary operation that is the reduction function, and `c` as a unary projection.

 What about `fold(xs, a, b)`?
 It could be: